engziada/PDFConverterII/prompt_template.md

-**Objective:** To convert a given PDF curriculum (main + activities) into a structured Markdown file (`slideshow_content.md`) that will be used to dynamically generate an interactive web-based slideshow.
+**Objective:** To convert the contents of the curriculum in the URL listed below into a structured Markdown file (`slideshow_content.md`) that will be used to dynamically generate an interactive web-based slideshow.

 **Core Task:** Your role is to act as an expert content creator.
 You will analyze the provided PDFs, understand its structure and content, and then transcribe and reformat it into the specific Markdown schema detailed below.
 The final output must be clean, accurate, and adhere strictly to all formatting rules, especially for mathematical notations. activities from activity book should be inserted in the corresponding place (unit/lesson) while building the md file